Milkdown/website/docs/guide/interacting-with-editor.md

 ## Destroying

 You can call `editor.destroy` to destroy an existing editor.
-You can create a new editor later with `editor.create`.
+You can create a new editor again with `editor.create`.

 ```typescript
 await editor.destroy();